-BofA Finance LLC \$---- Capped GEARS
+BofA Finance LLC \$35,401,500 Capped GEARS

-Linked to an Unequally Weighted Basket of Five Indices Due March 31, 2026

-Fully and Unconditionally Guaranteed by Bank of America Corporation
+Linked to an Unequally Weighted Basket of Five Indices Due March 31, 2026 Fully and Unconditionally Guaranteed by Bank of America Corporation

 The Capped GEARS (the "Notes") linked to an unequally weighted basket of five indices due March 31, 2026 are senior unsecured obligations issued by BofA Finance LLC ("BofA Finance"), a consolidated finance subsidiary of Bank of America Corporation ("BAC" or the "Guarantor"), which are fully and unconditionally guaranteed by the Guarantor.
-The return on the Notes is linked to the performance of an unequally weighted basket of five indices (the "Basket") comprised of the EURO STOXX 50[®] Index, the Nikkei 225[®] Index, the FTSE[®] 100 Index, the Swiss Market Index [®] and the S&P[®]/ASX 200 Index (each, a "Basket Component").
-If the Basket Return is positive, BofA Finance will repay the Stated Principal Amount of the Notes at maturity plus a return equal to the Basket Return multiplied by the Upside Gearing of 3.0, but no more than the Maximum Gain of between [18.10% and 20.10%] (to be set on the Trade Date).
-If the Basket Return is zero, BofA Finance will repay the Stated Principal Amount of the Notes at maturity.
-However, if the Basket Return is zero, BofA Finance will repay the Stated Principal Amount of the Notes at maturity.
-However, if the Basket Return is zero, BofA Finance will repay the Stated Principal Amount of the Notes in the Volument of the Notes will have full down and the Save to the negative Basket Return and you will receive less than the Stated Principal Amount at maturity, resulting in a loss that is proportionate to the decline in the value of the Basket.
-In this case, you will have full down will have full down the Initial Basket Value to the Final Basket Value, and you could be all of your initial investment.
+The return on the Notes is linked to the performance of an unequally weighted basket of five indices (the "Basket") comprised of the EURO STOXX 50[®] Index, the Nikkei 225[®] Index, the FTSE[®] 100 Index, the Swiss Market Index[®] and the S&P[®]/ASX 200 Index (each, a "Basket Component").
+If the Basket Return is positive, BofA Finance will repay the Stated Principal Amount of the Notes at maturity plus a return equal to the Basket Return multiplied by the Upside Gearing of 3.0, but no more than the Maximum Gain of 19.25%.
+If the Basket Return is zero, BofA Finance will repay the Stated Principal Amount of the Notes at notes a maturity.
+However, if the Basket Return is negative, you will be fully exposed to the negative Basket Return and you will receive less than the Stated Principal Amount at maturity, resulting in a loss that is proportionate to the decline in the value of the Basket.
+In this case, you will have full downside exposure to the Basket from the Initial Basket Value to the Final Basket Value, and you could lose all of your initial investment.

 Investing in the Notes involves significant risks.
+You will not receive coupon payments during the 14 month term of the Notes.
+You may lose a substantial portion or all of your initial investment.
 You will not receive dividends or other distributions paid on any stocks included in the Basket Components.
-Any payment on the Notes, including any repayment of the Stated Principal Amount, is subject to the creditworthiness of BofA Finance and the Guarantor and is not, either directly or indirectly an obligation of any third party.
+Any payment on the Notes, including any repayment of the Stated Principal Amount, is subject to the creditworthiness of BofA Finance and the Guarantor and is not, either directly or indirectly, an obligation of any third party.

+- Features

+Enhanced Growth Potential, subject to Maximum Gain- If the Basket Return is positive, BofA Finance will repay the Stated Principal Amount of the Notes at maturity

-- Enhanced Growth Potential, subject to Maximum Gain- If the Basket Return is positive, BofA Finance will repay the Stated Principal Amount of the Notes at maturity plus a return equal to the Basket Return multiplied by the Upside Gearing, but no more than the Maximum Gain.
-The Upside Gearing feature will provide leveraged exposure to a limited range of positive performance of the - □ Downside Exposure- If the Basket Return is zero, you will receive the Stated Principal Amount of the Notes at maturity.
-However, if the Basket Return is negative, you will receive less than the Stated Principal Amount of your Notes at maturity, resulting in a loss that is proportionate to the decline in the value of the Basket from the Trade Date to the Valuation Date, up to a 100% loss of your investment.
-Any payment on the Notes is subject to the creditworthiness of BofA Finance and the Guarantor. - Key Dates1 Trade Date2 January 29, 2025 Issue Date January 31, 2025 Valuation Date March 27, 2026 Maturity Date3 March 31 2026 - Subject to change and will be set forth in the final pricing supplement relating to the Notes. - See "Supplement to the Plan of Distribution; Role of BofAS and Conflicts of Interest" in this pricing supplement for additional information. - 3 See page PS-4 for additional details.
+Enhanced Growth Potential, subject to Maximum Gain- If the Basket Return is positive, BofA Finance will repay the Stated Principal Amount of the Notes at maturity plus a return equal to the Basket Return multiplied by the Upside Gearing, but no more than the Maximum Gain.
+The Upside Gearing feature will provide leveraged exposure to a limited range of positive performance of the Basket.

+Downside Exposure- If the Basket Return is zero, you will receive the Stated Principal Amount of the Notes at maturity.
+However, if the Basket Return is negative, you - will receive less than the Stated Principal Amount of your Notes at maturity, resulting in a loss that is proportionate to the decline in the value of the Basket from the Trade Date to the Valuation Date, up to a 100% loss of your investment.

+Any payment on the Notes is subject to the creditworthiness of BofA Finance and the Guarantor.

+Trade Date 1 January 29, 2025

+Issue Date 1 January 31, 2025

+Valuation Date 2 March 27, 2026

+Maturity Date 2 March 31, 2026

+- See "Supplement to the Plan of Distribution; Role of BofAS and Conflicts of Interest" in this pricing supplement for additional information - See page PS-4 for additional details.